 This is a classic postgraduate interview question.
 The first rule is to never say that you don't have any weaknesses - even a perfect candidate has something they could work on.
 On the other hand, don't get carried away listing your faults.
 Concentrate on one or two weaknesses at the most.

-To ensure that this this question doesn't work against you, choose a weakness that you're currently succeeding in overcoming.
+To ensure that this question doesn't work against you, choose a weakness that you're currently succeeding in overcoming.
 For example:

 • 'I struggle with my self-confidence but joining a club/society during my undergraduate studies and my voluntary/work experience has helped hugely with this.'